 Then reality sets in and the hype calms down.
 But behind the scenes, the technology continues to improve and becomes a productive part of our lives.

-Unlike many new technologies, we have an obvious public sign of where Bitcoin is in the hype cycle: its price.
-Although the cycle is normal, it’s visible which makes us more aware of the volatility.
+Unlike many new technologies, we have a clear public indicator of where Bitcoin is in the hype cycle: its price.
+Although the cycle is normal, it’s visible, which makes us more aware of the volatility.
 Bitcoin is both a new technology and an investment.
 Investing in Bitcoin is a positive nod to the technology, but it’s still early days.